dat-ecosystem/dat/docs/api.md

 Returns a [key stream](https://github.com/rvagg/node-levelup#createKeyStream) over the most recent version of all keys in the dat store.

-By default the returned stream is a readable object stream that will emit 1 JS object per row in the form `{id: key, version: number, deleted: boolean}`.
+By default the returned stream is a readable object stream that will emit 1 JS object per row in the form `{key: key, version: number, deleted: boolean}`.
 This differs slightly from levelup where the value stream is not an object stream by default.
-Dat stores the id, version and deleted status in the key on disk which is why all 3 properties are returned by this stream.
+Dat stores the key, version and deleted status in the key on disk which is why all 3 properties are returned by this stream.

 ### Options
 * `start` (defaults to the beginning of the possible keyspace) - key to start iterating from